vmontes/designpatterns/README.md

 # Design Patterns
-My solutions of the exercises from the class Design Patterns in Modern C++ (Dmitri Nesteruk)
+My solutions for the exercises from the class Design Patterns in Modern C++ (Dmitri Nesteruk)